jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 Not only **ITRocks** is an awesome cutting-edge technology with no rival out there, but it follows best practices too when it comes to security!

-As such, there is no sensible configuration information in the git repository.
+As such, there is no sensitive configuration information in the git repository.
 It means that we have to store those configurations in a safe place... that will be a `conf.env` config file.

 ### Safe config storage